 #3.
 PVA 3D Printing Filament

-PVA is easy to print and they make good support during a printing process for those models with overhangs that is impossible to print without support.
+PVA is easy to print that’s why they make good support during a printing process for models with overhangs that is impossible to print without support material.

 Print Temperature Range: 180°C – 230°C